 Coughing is kind of a natural reflex for clearing the throat and lungs of irritants.
 While an infrequent dry cough is rarely a cause for any concern, persistent coughing can hint or indicate an underlying medical condition that could be more serious.
-You know a dry cough, or sometimes a tickly cough is a cough that does not really bring up any mucus or phlegm.
+You know a dry cough, or sometimes a tickly cough is a cough that does not bring up any mucus or phlegm.
 Dry coughs could cause a prickling sensation and are mostly due to irritation in your throat.

 Doctors mostly refer to dry coughs as non-productive coughs.
-In contrast, a wet, or any type of productive, cough brings up phlegm that is helpful in clearing the airways of irritants.
+In contrast, a wet, or any type of productive, cough brings up phlegm that helps clear the airways of irritants.
 Certainly, you can go for Ayurvedic Treatment for Dry Cough too because it works wonders too.
 Many people who have lost their belief in western medicines because of their side effects, they have now started relying on ayurvedic medicines.
 You know doctors also classify coughs as either that of acute or that of chronic.
 For your information cough is chronic in case it lasts longer than 8 weeks.

 What makes you cough?

 Acute coughs could be forked into infectious (triggered by an infection) and non-infectious causes.

 - Infectious causes of acute cough are like that of viral upper respiratory infections (common cold), sinus infections, pneumonia, severe bronchitis, and whooping cough.

 - Non-infectious causes of cough can have flare-ups of chronic conditions like that of chronic bronchitis, asthma, emphysema, and environmental allergies.

-The commonest way to simplify the causes of chronic cough is to fork them into their locations with regard to the lungs.
+The commonest way to simplify the causes of chronic cough is to fork them into their locations about the lungs.
 The categories are conditions within the lungs, environmental irritants, conditions along the passages that convey air from the lungs to your environment, conditions inside the chest cavity but outside of lungs, and even digestive causes.

 Signs and symptoms